EvanMulawski/FanControl.CorsairLink/README.md

 🧪 Support is currently experimental and not validated.
 Validation feedback for these devices can be provided in the form of issues and discussions.

-1️⃣ The speed ramping in the Commander CORE XT is too slow for automatic sensor pairing to function in FanControl.
+1️⃣ The speed ramping in the Commander CORE XT is too slow for automatic sensor pairing to function in Fan Control.
 Therefore, assisted setup will fail.
 Each control will need to be paired with its corresponding sensor manually.